-In January 2013, Robert E. (Bob) Garcia was appointed as the Acting Regional Administrator for Region 9.
-With over 23 years of Federal government service, Mr. Garcia started with the U.S. Department of Health and Human Services in the San Francisco Regional Office in 1989, hired as the Regional Child Development Program Specialist.
-His initial assignment was serving as a Head Start Program Specialist for two years until the authorization of the Child Care and Development Block Grant Act and ensuing Federal child care program.
-He worked as the Regional Child Care program lead staff from 1991 to 2006 when he was promoted to the Regional Program Manager of the Office of Child Care with the 2007 ACF reorganization.
+Robert E. (Bob) Garcia serves as the Regional Administrator for Region IX.
+Mr. Garcia began his career with the Federal government and the U.S. Department of Health and Human Services in 1989 when he was hired as the Regional Child Development Program Specialist.
+He initially served as a Head Start Program Specialist for two years until the authorization of the Child Care and Development Block Grant Act and ensuing Federal child care program.
+He worked as the Regional Child Care program lead staff from 1991 to 2006 when he was promoted to the Regional Program Manager of the Office of Child Care.
+Over the course of his Federal government career, Mr. Garcia has also worked in several other ACF programs, including Child Welfare and Temporary Assistance for Needy Families.
+In these various capacities Mr. Garcia has worked with State, Territory, and Tribal Administrators and staff.
 He received his B.A. in Psychology from UC Berkeley in 1976 and his M.A. in Developmental Psychology/Early Childhood Cognition from San Francisco State University in 1981.
-He is the proud father of two daughters ages 27 and 23.
+He is the proud father of two adult daughters.

 Phone: (415) 437-8439

 Grants Management Regional Unit

 The Grants Management Regional Unit responsibilities include:

 • Ensuring that business and financial responsibilities of grants administration are carried out